srl-labs/containerlab/docs/manual/kinds/ipinfusion-ocnos.md

 # IPInfusion OcNOS

-IPInfusion OcNOS virtualized router is identified with `ipinfusion-ocnos` kind in the [topology file](../topo-def-file.md).
+IPInfusion OcNOS virtualized router is identified with `ipinfusion_ocnos` kind in the [topology file](../topo-def-file.md).
 It is built using [boxen](https://github.com/carlmontanari/boxen) project and essentially is a Qemu VM packaged in a docker container format.

-ipinfusion-ocnos nodes launched with containerlab come up pre-provisioned with SSH, and NETCONF services enabled.
+ipinfusion_ocnos nodes launched with containerlab come up pre-provisioned with SSH, and NETCONF services enabled.

-## Managing ipinfusion-ocnos nodes
+## Managing ipinfusion_ocnos nodes

 !!!note
     Containers with OcNOS inside will take ~3min to fully boot.